Boost your revenue with optimal UX

 Sessionstack, through a combination of pixel-perfect session replay, practical error logs, sitewide click trends, and real-time co-browsing tools enables UX designers, developers, and customer support teams to get impeccable insights into how users are finding their way on your platform, quickly identify and resolve frustrations, and improve user experience overall.

-In this article, I compare Hotjar vs SessionStack in five key areas:
+In this article, I compare Hotjar vs SessionStack in four key areas:

 I’ll also touch on site load speed impact and integrations to give you the full picture and help you make the right decision for your needs.
 While I haven’t written specific sections on these two topics, I have included them in the overview table below: